Received a Tax Notice? Respond and Resolve with our Tax Experts.

 This distinction between short-term and long-term capital gains allows for a more nuanced understanding of tax liabilities.
 It offers incentives for longer-term investments while ensuring a fair taxation system for shorter-term gains.

-As an NRI, have you recently invested in the Indian stock market?
+Have you recently earned capital gains as an NRI?
 To know how your gains and dividends will be taxed, consult Tax2win tax experts and minimize your taxes.

 Tax Rates on Capital Gains on Sale of Property by NRIs

-Long-Term Capital Gains (LTCG) on property are subject to a flat rate of 20%, allowing investors to benefit from indexation to offset inflation.
-Meanwhile, LTCG on equity shares and units of equity-oriented mutual funds incur a 10% tax on gains exceeding ₹1 lakh, with other assets taxed at 20%.
+Long-Term Capital Gains (LTCG) on property are subject to a flat rate of 12.5% (without indexation).
+Meanwhile, LTCG on equity shares and units of equity-oriented mutual funds incur a 12.5% tax on gains exceeding ₹1.25 lakh, with other assets taxed at 12.5%.

 Tax Savings on Capital Gains for NRIs